-But setting up an at home “preschool” isn’t the way to do this and here is why (and what you should be doing instead)!
+But setting up an at home “preschool”, complete with curriculum, isn’t the way to do this and I will explain why (and what you should be doing instead)!

 Be sure to scroll to the end to find the best ways to get your child learning and developing at home in a natural way.